R. S. A. Garcia

-R.S.A Garcia is a Trinidadian science fiction writer.
+R. S. A. Garcia is a Trinidadian writer.
+In 2024, she won a Nebula Award, speculative fiction's most prestigious prize, for her short story "Tantie Merle and the Farmhand 4200," making her the first writer from Trinidad and Tobago to win a Nebula in any category.

 Life and career

-R.S.A Garcia is from Trinidad where she lives and works.
+R. S. A. Garcia is from Trinidad where she lives and works.
 In 2015 she won the Independent Publishers Book Awards Silver Medal for Best Scifi/Fantasy/Horror Ebook.
 She has written both novels and short stories published in international magazines.